McSwitchy/Arduino/libraries/DogCollar/readme.md

 # What is it good for

+A Library to let the Arduino be a RF-transmitter which controls a dog collar training device.
-destinated to be used with dog collar tranining device, there are cheap versions of "zogin dog training" devices out there...
+There are cheap versions of "zogin dog training" devices out there which the library aims at, a set contains of:
+* one remote control with buttons "1/2","light","mode","Y" and "UP"/"DOWN" on the side
+* one or two receivers with two electrodes and a collar strap to attach it on throat? of the dog

 # What you need